ec429/fc-aviation/README.md

 There are also alternative units ("superprops" and later "turboprops") which allow some development of capability without the infrastructure requirement.
 However, they are generally weaker than the jets (except that in some cases the first-generation jets, while faster than superprops, have slightly lower combat stats).

+### Special Bombs

+A few heavy bombers can be converted into Modified or Nuclear versions.
+These can carry large free-fall bombs and in some cases stand-off bombs / air-to-surface missiles; however, they are not capable of regular attacks (otherwise they could drop their big bomb and then bomb some more, since unloading doesn't end their turn).
+All Bomb and ASM units are expended when attacking.

+To deploy a free-fall bomb, fly the carrier aircraft adjacent to the target, then select the bomb unit and use the "Do" menu to act against the target tile (usually a city) and select "Precision Strike", "Suicide Attack" or "Nuke City".
+(Nuclear bombs can also "Do" against their own tile to "Explode Nuclear in Place".)

+The Penetrator Bomb can be deployed against units, but does less damage than an unconverted Heavy Bomber; its real use is the Precision Strike, which destroys a selected building in the target city.
+(It's implemented with the Sabotage action, rather than Surgical Strike, because the latter doesn't consume the unit; this could probably be fixed with judicious application of Lua.)

+The Atomic Bomb, Thermonuclear Bomb and Stand-Off Bomb produce extremely devastating nuclear explosions that kill all units within 1 tile of ground zero.
+(They can only be built if the Manhattan Project great wonder has been completed.)
+Atomic Bomb is a unique unit, and can only be detonated while carried in an aircraft (targeting either its own tile, or an adjacent city), thus destroying the carrier plane.
+Thermonuclear Bomb also destroys its carrier, but is no longer unique — you can build a nuclear stockpile.
+Stand-Off Bomb has a range of 4 tiles, enabling survival of the launch plane, but can only be carried by certain aircraft (the nuclear conversions of the Jet Bomber and Supersonic Bomber).

+Note that deploying nuclear weapons may have diplomatic consequences, particularly from other human players.

+### Missiles

+The V2 Artillery Rocket is a long-range bombardment missile, striking up to 12 tiles from home but not doing a huge amount of damage.
+The XA Surface-to-Air Missile, with a two-tile range, can do significant damage to enemy aircraft.
+Both are expended when attacking.

 ## Known cheesy tricks

 Seabees can build improvements on sea tiles while transported.
 This is needed in order to allow building Buoys at all — from boats like the Landing-craft — but it also means that they can build them while on a plane.
 So, a Twenties Flying Boat with a Seabees on board has essentially unlimited range over water: when fuel gets low, just drop a Buoy (it only takes one turn) then spend a turn moored at the Buoy to refuel.